Art-Sells/Arells/Build-Notes.md

 - - holdMASS: boolean = true
 - - - updateVatopGroups
 - - - fetchVatopGroups
+11. pauseHPM function (executed only by Treasury Address/PrivateKey) run executeSupplication from MASS_CBBTC API, then HPMpause = true, monitor all approved addresses on LPP, if everything is USDC, then execute pauseSwitch from Treasury Contracts.
+- cpVatop = no change
+- cVatop = no change
+- cdVatop = cVact - cVatop
+- - cVact = cVactDa if cVactDa != 0, else = cpVact / cVactTaa
+- - cpVact = price of pool with best quote used to supplicate CBBTC
+- - cVactDa = massAddress USDC balance (as small as the smallest decimal it'll show)
+- - cVactTaa = massAddress CBBTC balance (as small as the smallest decimal it'll show)
+- - HAP = bitcoinPrice;
+- - supplicateCBBTCtoUSD: boolean = true
+- - supplicateUSDtoCBBTC: boolean = false
+- - holdMASS: boolean = true
+- - - updateVatopGroups
+- - - fetchVatopGroups
+- - HPMpause = true
+12. restartHPM function (executed only by Treasury Address/PrivateKey) HPMpause = false, execute resetSwitch from Treasury Contracts..
 - Test MASS APIs (then update MASS github (fundMassGas) and add state/readme(explain userWallet and MASSwallet, and initiateMASS and why the MAX is capped|signer.tsx to HPM Mechanics) )
 - Change AWS Access Key from PUBLIC to PRIVATE (find all files that have this and change them)